 You are encouraged to keep track of your work documenting your field experience.
 Many students have found that personal journals, completed projects, recognitions, etc. can be compiled to form a professional portfolio.
 Students have used this information when applying to graduate school and preparing for job interviews.

 There are two courses offered that complete the experiential or "field" component of the Human Service Studies curriculum.
 As a Human Service Studies minor or major, you are required to take HSS 381.
 In addition, all majors are required to take HSS 481.
 The course descriptions are described below.

 HSS 381.
 PRACTICUM: THEORY AND PRACTICE OF HUMAN SERVICES 4 sh

-Three weeks of direct practice and observation in a human services organization provide the opportunity for students to apply and conceptualize various aspects of human service delivery using this approach.
+Three weeks of direct practice and observation in a human services organization provide the opportunity for students to apply and conceptualize various aspects of human service delivery.
 Student learning will be guided and enhanced through weekly seminars, written assignments, and faculty site visits.
 Prerequisites: HSS 111, 2.1 cumulative GPA, status as a declared Human Service Studies major or minor, and approval of application for practicum.
-Offered winter and summer.

 HSS 481.
 INTERNSHIP IN HUMAN SERVICES 4 sh